Security Industry Authority: In-house guarding

-The Private Security Industry Act 2001 does not require manned guards employed in-house to be licensed unless their activities are in relation to licensed premises.
-The SIA was charged by Parliament to investigate the implications of extending the legislation to cover in-house manned guards once licensing of the private security industry had been in force for three to four years.
+The Private Security Industry Act 2001 does not require staffed guards employed in-house to be licensed unless their activities are in relation to licensed premises.
+The SIA was charged by Parliament to investigate the implications of extending the legislation to cover in-house staffed guards once licensing of the private security industry had been in force for three to four years.
 To meet this obligation the SIA consulted widely through a range of mechanisms.
 Its assessment of the evidence took into account that regulation should only be targeted where action was needed; that regulation should only intervene where there is a clear case for public protection, and any proposal for further regulation should be proportionate and follow a risk-based approach.
 Its conclusion is that there is no clearly defined or substantiated risk to public protection to be addressed and that it is unable to make a case which would justify extending its remit to include the licensing of in-house guards.

 Licence-linked qualifications

 Individuals applying for a front line SIA licence must prove that they are properly qualified to do their job.
 If they don't hold one of the SIA-endorsed qualifications then their licence application will be refused.
 The licence-linked qualifications are intended for individuals entering the private security industry.
 Their purpose is to ensure that the individual is capable of performing their duties in a manner that will not cause harm to themselves or any member of the public.
 The qualifications are meant to address the core areas of the role; they are not intended to cover all of the training that an operative could possibly have.

 The SIA does not run training courses or award qualifications and does not approve or vet training providers.
 The SIA specifies the knowledge and skills that a licence holder needs to know and be able to do and these specifications form the basis of the qualifications linked to SIA licensing.
 The SIA has endorsed certain awarding bodies to offer these qualifications and approve training providers.
-As of December 2017 these awarding bodies are: AoFAQualifications; BIIAB; City & Guilds; HABC; IQ; NOCN; Pearson BTEC; SQA; Trident Awards.
-These organisations approve training providers, who in turn offer training courses to the public.

 In January 2008, Panorama carried out an undercover investigation into the training that candidates were undertaking to obtain their SIA licences.
 This revealed that mobile phone use and open talking in exams was common practice during the training course and examination that the reporter took.
 Training malpractice such as this is a matter for the various UK Qualification Regulatory Authorities.
 Training malpractice can be defined as any deliberate activity, neglect, default or other practice that compromises the integrity of the assessment process and / or the validity of certificates.

 Confirmed cases of training malpractice may result in: